-Rachel enjoys travelling, music and spending time with her partner and their 18 month old French Bulldog, Bruno.
+Rachel enjoys travelling, music and spending time with her partner and their French Bulldog, Bruno.
 Rachel is currently studying her Certificate IV in Verterinary Nursing and is due to complete this at the end of 2017.
 Rachel thoroughly enjoys developing her skills and knowledge in surgical nursing and her areas of interest include anaesthetics, x-rays and puppy school.

 Jenna Garland - Qualified Veterinary Nurse

 Jenna's dream is to one day work in Africa with endangered species.
-She has volunteered in Africa over many months during 2013 & 2015, and has also spent lots of holidays there visiting family and the pristine landscapes and animals the countries have to offer.
+She has volunteered in Africa over many months during 2013 and 2015, and has also spent lots of holidays there visiting family and the pristine landscapes and animals the countries have to offer.

 Gemma Green - Qualified Veterinary Nurse